neverbiasu/ModelScope-Top-LoRAs/README.md

 git push -u modelscope main
 ```

-If ModelScope does not expose a git remote, consider using GitHub Actions to upload `cache/*.json` artifacts or call ModelScope's API to publish artifacts; I can provide a workflow template if you want.
+If ModelScope does not expose a git remote, consider using GitHub Actions to upload `cache/*.json` artifacts or use ModelScope's API to publish artifacts; I can provide a workflow template on request.

 ## Tests and CI